Learning residue level protein dynamics with multiscale Gaussians: Appendix

-To further evaluate \textsc{DynaProt}'s ensemble generation, we compare against methods that take sequence as input following the \textsc{AlphaFlow} evaluations. \textsc{DynaProt} outperforms these methods on local RMSF correlation and marginal anisotropy prediction and is comparable with other distributional metrics.
+Though $\textsc{DynaProt}$'s true comparison is NMA as it is a data driven and learnable alternative, we still is we compare against some of these sequence based methods in ensemble generation. \textsc{DynaProt} outperforms these methods on local RMSF correlation and marginal anisotropy prediction and is comparable with other distributional metrics.
 Moreover, the efficiency advantage is clear with \textsc{DynaProt}'s sub-second sample time.